 Champagne Larmandier-Bernier’s lineup includes blended bottlings from their superb Côtes des Blancs holdings and single vineyard bottlings as well.
 The lineup includes:

-Latitude Blanc de Blancs Extra Brut NV - Previously, this cuvée was called "Tradition", a name that was chosen in the 1970’s by Pierre’s parents.
+Latitude Blanc de Blancs Extra Brut NV - previously known as "Tradition", a name that was chosen in the 1970’s by Pierre’s parents.
 The new name Latitude was selected since the wine is composed exclusively of Chardonnays originating from the same latitude: south of Vertus, an area historically planted to Pinot Noir.
 This is a generous terroir with a deep topsoil, resulting in a round, rich, Pinot-y style (despite it being 100% Chardonnay) coupled with the characteristic pureness of the Estate’s Champagnes.
 The base wine makes up approximately 70% of the blend and is fermented in stainless steel tanks, while the remaining 30% is reserve wine aged in a combination of large, old oak foudres and neutral Burgundian barrels.

 Longitude Blanc de Blancs Extra Brut 1er Cru NV - This non-vintage cuvee known as Longitude replaces the wine previously referred to as Blanc de Blancs Extra Brut 1er Cru.
 The names references the fact that the vineyards form a line close to the 4th meridian.
 Longitude is also an allusion to the length and the very pure, frank and mineral style of these great terroirs, where the chalk is very close to the surface.
 The base wine makes up approximately 60% of the blend and is fermented in stainless steel tanks, while the remaining 40% is reserve wine aged in a combination of large, old oak foudres and neutral Burgundian barrels.